lulav/LRS_Documentation/docs_tutorials/lunar_hopper/lunar_hopper.md

 ...
 ```

-All the results will be saved under .citros/runs/simulation_lunar_hopper/[simulation_name].
+All the results will be saved under .citros/runs/[simulation_name] [folder].

-To plot the local run results you can use [FoxGlove](https://citros.io/doc/docs_tutorials/#visualization-with-foxglove) for additional info.
+To plot the local run results you can use [FoxGlove](https://citros.io/doc/docs_tutorials/#visualization-with-foxglove).

 ### Running in Cloud